 Skip to main content

-A scraper for search suggestions by keywords in Wildberries.
-Thanks to the Shop::Wildberries::Suggest scraper, you can automatically collect keyword databases from Wildberries marketplace search bar suggestions based on a query.
-Using the Shop::Wildberries::Suggest scraper, you can quickly and easily scrape Wildberries suggestions based on a query.
+Keyword search suggestions parser for Wildberries.
+Thanks to the Shop::Wildberries::Suggest parser, you can automatically collect keyword databases from the Wildberries marketplace search bar suggestions by query.
+Using the Shop::Wildberries::Suggest parser, you can easily and quickly scrape Wildberries suggestions by query.

-The Wildberries suggestion scraper solves one of the main SEO tasks, namely, the quick automated acquisition of an expanded semantic core.
-Wildberries search suggestions allow covering the maximum number of phrases, especially when using the Parse to level function.
+The Wildberries suggestions parser solves one of the main SEO tasks, namely the fast automated acquisition of an expanded semantic core.
+Wildberries search suggestions allow you to cover the maximum number of phrases, especially when using the Parse to level function.

-You can use automatic query multiplication, substitution of subqueries from files, iteration of alphanumeric combinations and lists to obtain the maximum possible number of results.
-Using result filtering you can immediately clean the result, removing all unnecessary garbage (by using negative keywords or filtering by suggestion type).
+You can use automatic query multiplication, substitution of subqueries from files, iteration of alphanumeric combinations and lists to get the maximum possible number of results.
+Using results filtering you can immediately clean the result by removing all unnecessary trash (using negative words or filtering by suggestion type).

-A-Parser functionality allows saving the parsing settings of the Shop::Wildberries::Suggest scraper for further use (presets), setting a parsing schedule and much more.
+A-Parser functionality allows you to save parsing settings for the Shop::Wildberries::Suggest parser for future use (presets), set a parsing schedule, and much more.

-Saving results is possible in the form and structure that you need, thanks to the built-in powerful templating engine Template Toolkit which allows applying additional logic to the results and outputting data in various formats, including JSON, SQL and CSV.
+Saving results is possible in the form and structure you need, thanks to the built-in powerful Template Toolkit templating engine which allows applying additional logic to results and outputting data in various formats, including JSON, SQL, and CSV.

 Collected data